z669016/ebooks/README.md

 *  Palm Database Format: https://wiki.mobileread.com/wiki/PDB#Palm_Database_Format
 * MOBI format: https://wiki.mobileread.com/wiki/MOBI

-For testing I've used a view of my own books: "50 android Hacks" in EPUB, PDF and MOBI format and "Web Performance In Action".
-These books have been stored in the src/test/resources folders but have not been uploaded to the git repo.
+For testing I've used some of my own books: "50 android Hacks" in EPUB, PDF and MOBI format and "Web Performance In Action".
+The tests contain references to a local folder you probably don't have.